Judge blocks Florida law gagging doctors' gun talk

 Plaintiffs in the case included the Florida chapters of the American Academy of Pediatrics and the American Academy of Family Physicians.

-In her ruling, Cooke noted that those same groups publish practice guidelines and policy statements that recommend that doctors routinely provide counseling and guidance on the prevention of injuries, including automotive safety and firearms safety.
+In her ruling, Cooke noted those groups published practice guidelines and policy statements recommending that doctors routinely provide counseling and guidance on the prevention of injuries, including automotive safety and firearms safety.

-"Information regarding firearm ownership is not sacrosanct," Cooke wrote in her ruling.